HackYourFutureBelgium/home/students/sunday-class.md

 Break into your small groups and get started on this Sundays' exercises!

-### Stand Up
+### Retrospective

-Do a quick stand-up meeting, this is your chance to share what went well and what was difficult last week.
+A coach will join you at some point before break for a weekly retrospective, this is your chance to share what went well and what was difficult last week.
 But keep it short!
 You shouldn't take longer than ~30 seconds per person.
 This is a chance to practice being clear and precise about what you are learning.

 ### The Exercises